-For further education on keyword research spend some time reading through these posts:
+For more information on keyword research, spend some time reading through these posts:

 There’s a built-in option within WordPress that will hide your site from the search engines.

-You might find this option useful when first building out your site, but it can make ranking impossible.
+You might find this option useful when first building your website, but it can make ranking near impossible.
 If you’ve been employing some of the tips on this list, but aren’t seeing your rankings improve, this could be the issue.

-When you first install WordPress your site’s pages and posts will have a strange URL structure.
+When you first install WordPress, your site’s posts and pages will have a strange default WordPress URL structure.
 This default structure isn’t good for your SEO.

-The cleanest and most search engine friendly URL structure is the “post name” setting.
-By switching to this setting you’ll also be able to include your post or page title, and even a keyword in your URL.
-To change this setting navigate to Settings › Permalinks.
+The most search engine friendly URL permalink structure is the Post name setting.
+By switching to this setting, you’ll be able to include your blog post or page title and even a keyword in your URL.
+To change this setting, navigate to Settings › Permalinks.

-If you’re making this change late in the game, then you may need to redirect any old URLs.
+If you’re making this change late in the game, you may need to redirect any old URLs.
 You can do this with a plugin like Change Permalink Helper.
-Just input your older URLs and they’ll forward to your updated URLs.
+Simply input your old URLs, and they’ll forward to your updated URLs.

-Using Google Search Console will show you how your site is currently performing in the search engines, and alert you to any sitewide errors that may be affecting your search results ranking.
+Using Google Search Console will show you how your website is currently performing in the search engines, and alert you to any sitewide errors that may be affecting your search results ranking.

 Install and activate the plugin shown in the picture above.
 Next, open up the plugin by going to Settings › Insert Headers and Footers.

-Now paste the code into the box that’s labeled Header, and click ‘Save’.
-Finally, navigate back to Google Webmaster Tools and click the Verify button.
+Now paste the code into the box that’s labeled Scripts in Header, and click Save.
+Finally, navigate back to Google Search Console and click the Verify button.
 A verification should look like the one below.

 Depending on your theme you might have an option to directly add the Google Analytics tracking code.
 If it’s not possible, then you can use the same Insert Headers and Footers plugin we used above.